 - Airport transfers in the United States

-All rates per person, land only, based on twin or double or triple occupancy
+All rates per person, land only, based on twin or double-bedded rooms

-Rates per person, based on minimum 20 paying participants:
+based on a minimum of 20 paying participants

-If you would like a private room there is a single supplement fee of $980.00
+If you would like a private, single room there is an additional fee of $980

 Email: [email protected]